 A trivia can be engaging when used well.

-Post some lesser-known facts about your industry, including innovators that left mark in construction history.
+Post some lesser-known facts about your industry, including innovators that left a mark in construction history.

-What it does is that it educates your audience and it demonstrates your expertise, knowledge and passion about your industry’s history while you teach them.
+What it does is that it educates your audience and it shows your expertise, knowledge and passion about your industry’s history while you teach them.

 18. Heavy equipment highlight